REGISTER DOMAINS

 Always consider when the domain was registered to ensure it's been with its current registrar or reseller for at least 60 days and that the domain hasn't expired.
 Ignoring this step can result in wasted time.

 TIPDomain registrars will also provide bulk domain transfers if you ever require to move multiple domains at once.
-This process is similar to the steps above, with the difference being entering in multiple domains/authorization codes on a bulk transfer page.
+This process is similar to the steps above, with the difference being entering in multiple domains/authorization codes on a bulk transfer page. bulk transfer page.

 Selling domains